Morocco boy found dead after days-long rescue operation | DW | 05.02.2022

 Rescue workers on Saturday extracted the body of a 5-year-old boy who had been trapped in an underground well in northern Morocco.

-Many have hoped until the last moment that the child, called Rayan, managed to survive the last five days despite low temperatures.
+Many had hoped that the child, called Rayan, had managed to survive the last five days despite low temperatures.
 He had fallen down a narrow 32-meter (100-foot) deep well in the village of Ighran in the country's Chefchaouen province on Tuesday.

 His death was confirmed by state news channel 2M who also tweeted a statement from King Mohammed VI, along with a tribute to Rayan which read: "In God’s protection...
 We belong to God and to Him we shall return."